-Simplicity and Flexibility
+Pro: Simplicity and Flexibility

-Many find online banking more convenient, flexible and simpler to manage than traditional banking.
-You can transfer money between accounts and make bill payments from the comforts of home.
+Many people find online banking more convenient, flexible and simpler to manage than traditional banking.
+You can transfer money between accounts and make bill payments from the comforts of your home.
 Many banks also have mobile applications, which allow you to scan and deposit checks wherever you happen to be.
 Online banking also allows you 24/7 anytime access to your balances and transaction records.

 Every time you transfer funds electronically or make other online or mobile transactions, you effectively save a trip to the bank.
 Online banks also offer online account enrollment for many products, which means you don't even have to visit a physical bank branch to open new checking, savings, credit card or brokerage accounts.
 Paying bills electronically minimizes use of costly paper checks, envelopes and stamps.
 Because online banking is mostly automated, banks have fewer costs relative to a brick-and-mortar facility.
 Therefore, you avoid some administrative and account maintenance fees banks charged in the past to cover such things as check processing, customer service and statement printing.